East of Everything: Production details

+The series, consisting of two seasons, was produced by Deb Cox (SeaChange), Fiona Eagger (CrashBurn) and Roger Monk (The Secret Life of Us).
 Season one had six episodes, with the show airing on Sunday nights at 8.30pm.
 It premiered on Sunday, 30 March 2008, and the season finale aired on Sunday, 4 May 2008.
-Season two has seven episodes, with the show airing on Saturday nights at 7.30pm.
+Season two had seven episodes, with the show airing on Saturday nights at 7.30pm.
 It premiered on Saturday, 25 July 2009.
 Nick Tate joined the cast for the season.